GedeonLenz/check24/README.md

 ```javascript
  npm run preview
 ```
-(Adapter settings might need to be adjusted before.)
+(Additional adapters might need to be installed and configured for this to work.)

 Alternatively:
 Run in project root: